yevheniimoroziuk/openprocurement.auctions.geb/docs/source/standard/organization.rst

   The primary identifier for this organization.

 :additionalIdentifiers:
-  List of :ref:`identifier` objects, optional
+  Array of :ref:`identifier` objects, optional

 :address:
   :ref:`Address`, required